TBI and Autism: Is There a Link? (Understanding Similarities and Treatment)

 Cognitive-Behavioral Therapy

-For example, maybe the person tends to get stuck on negative thoughts and emotions, and this leads them to get more easily upset.
-Or maybe it’s something as simple as hunger that triggers your anger.
+For example, if the person tends to focus on negative thoughts and emotions, and this leads them to get easily upset, becoming aware of this helps the person control their behavior.
+Or maybe it’s something as simple as hunger that triggers anger or other socially inappropriate behavior.
+Then the person can practice managing the trigger differently.

 Insight-Oriented Psychotherapy